iameenalam/E-Commerce-Website/README.md

 - **Database:** Neon PostgreSQL Platform
 - **Payment Gateway:** Stripe
 - **File Uploads:** UploadThing
-- **Hosting:** Vercel

 ## Demo

-You can view the live demo of the ShoeStore [here](https://e-shoestoree.vercel.app/)
+You can view the live demo of the website [here](https://e-shoestoree.vercel.app/)

 ## Contributions

 Feel free to fork the repository and submit pull requests.
-Any contributions to improving the ShoeStore project are welcome!
+Any contributions to improving the project are welcome!

 ---